keremakinli/leetcode/README.md

 # leetcode
-Some of my solutions that I submitted on /leetcode.com/.
+Some of my accepted solutions that I wrote on /leetcode.com/.